(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 Tannie Marie Rodgers donated a spoilt hans – hand-reared – duiker ram which head-butted visitors, his sharp horns sometimes hurting folks.
 Bossie solved this by putting .303 shell casings on his horns to blunt them!

 The male lion grew up and his roars could be hear all over town, ‘to the top of 42nd Hill,’ says Bossie, and certainly at 95 Stuart Street where we lived.
 The lioness fell pregnant but died in childbirth.
 The male watched them closely as they removed her body.
 She was soon replaced by another from Bloem, who was placed in a separate cage for two months so they could grow accustomed to one another, but – alas! says Bossie – when they introduced them the male killed her with one bite! (this happens; and we don’t learn!)
 Later they got new lions: A male and two females.
 Bossie said they had to ‘wegmaak’ the original male – kill? sell?
 Did ou Henrie get his pelt?
 Wait – The Chronicle of December 1959 says there was talk that ‘a local farmer’ would take the lion in exchange for two blesboks which would be swopped for three lions from Bloem!
+How common must captive lions have been?
+The three new lions cost them two blesbok ewes in an exchange!
+These were donated by Kerneels Retief who hand-caught them himself on his farm Nagwag from his moving bakkie at 45mph to Bossie’s amazement.
+So, Kerneels probably took the lion, then?

 In January 1964 three lion cubs were born.
 One was killed the same night, the others were removed and raised by Mrs JH Olivier.
 In 1966 the Chronicle told of two five month-old cubs for sale.
 These cubs had ‘been involved in a hectic incident’ a while before when two African attendants were tasked to remove them from their mother and she attacked them!
 Workman’s Compensation, anyone?
+And was the story suppressed when it happened?

 Two porcupines arrived at the zoo, and soon made a nuisance of themselves, chewing the fence posts.
 One night Bossie’s assistant Machiel Eksteen saw one in the road outside the zoo, caught it with a hessian sack and put it back in the dark enclosure.
 Only to find three porcupines there in the morning!